-There’s no denying the magic of the first snowfall of the winter season.
-A fresh coat of powder can help set the tone for the holiday season and provide plenty of opportunity for fun activities like building snowmen or hitting the slopes.
-But in Great Plain states like North Dakota, South Dakota and Minnesota, winter storms can take on a life of their own.
+And while there’s no denying the magic of the first snowfall of the winter season, in Great Plain states like North Dakota, South Dakota and Minnesota, winter storms can take on a life of their own.
 The beauty can quickly turn into high winds, low visibility and piles of snow, making it dangerous to venture outside.
 And this severity is only getting worse due to climate change.

 You likely have a lot of tools in your garage to deal with the snow, such as snow blowers, shovels and even roof rakes if you live in one of these states.
 But blizzards are more frequent and more damaging than ever before, occurring on average 13 times a year and causing approximately $12.6 million in damage per storm, according to a study by the American Meteorological Society.